-Board of Directors January 2021
+Board of Directors 2023

 Silvia Callegari is an Architectural Conservator for EverGreene Architectural Arts where she conducts condition assessments, and performs conservation treatments and materials research, testing and analysis.
 Silvia is a Professional Associate of the American Institute of Conservation and a member of the Association for Preservation Technology.
 She has presented at professional conferences and contributed to publications.
 She holds a MS in Historic Preservation from the University of Pennsylvania and a BA in Writing & Architecture from New York University’s Gallatin School of Individualized Study.
-While at EverGreene, she has worked on multiple conservation projects including Trinity Church, NY; the Library of Congress, US Capitol Building, Capitol Grounds, Grant National Monument and Dumbarton Oaks Gardens in Washington, DC; Kennedy Space Center, Cape Canaveral, FL; and Mount Vernon, Alexandria, VA.
-Prior projects included The Woodlands Mansion in Philadelphia, PA, internships at multiple National Parks and field study in Crete, Greece.
+While at EverGreene, she has worked on multiple conservation projects including Trinity Church, NY; the Library of Congress, U.S. Capitol Building, Capitol Grounds, Grant National Monument, and Dumbarton Oaks Gardens in Washington, DC; Kennedy Space Center, Cape Canaveral, FL; and Mount Vernon, Alexandria, VA.
+Prior projects included The Woodlands Mansion in Philadelphia, PA, internships at multiple national parks, and field study in Crete, Greece.

 Brian Lange is a Vice President at Ralph Lauren Corporation, where he manages a team that oversees the design and development of printed textiles for men’s brands.
 A Kansas native, Brian received a BFA from the University of Kansas, where he majored in art history and design.
-A resident of New York since 1991, Brian and his husband bought a second home in the Hudson Valley in 2000 and began the long task of renovating their 19th-century house and property in Staatsburg, minutes from The Point.
+A resident of New York since 1991, Brian and his husband bought a second home in the Hudson Valley in 2000 and began the long task of renovating their nineteenth-century house and property in Staatsburg, minutes from The Point.
 Recently, he was the President of the Board of Directors at Wilderstein Historic Site, where he helped initiate the site’s biennial sculpture show and led the first phase of the campaign to restore and renovate its Carriage House.